 Free

 Stop by the Capitol Visitors Center for more information.
-The Texas Travel Center is also located at this building.
-Located at 112 East 11th St. and it’s not required to visit the visitor center before heading to the Capitol Tour.
-Open Monday through Friday from 9 a.m. to 5 p.m. and Sunday noon to 5 p.m.
+The Texas Travel Center is also located in this building.
+It’s located at 112 East 11th St., and it’s not required to visit the visitor center before heading to the Capitol Tour.
+The center is open Monday through Friday from 9 a.m. to 5 p.m. and Sunday noon to 5 p.m.

-Visitors to the Texas State Capitol have to pass through airport-style security.
-Parking is located at the Capitol Visitors Parking Garage, located at 1201 San Jacinto Blvd.
+Visitors to the Texas State Capitol must pass through airport-style security.
+Parking is available at the Capitol Visitors Parking Garage, 1201 San Jacinto Blvd.

 The Bullock Texas State History Museum